-Anthony V. Dub became a Director in 1995.
-Mr. Dub is Chairman of Indigo Capital, LLC, a financial advisory firm based in New York City.
-Prior to forming Indigo Capital in 1997, he served as an officer of Credit Suisse First Boston, an investment banking firm.
-Mr. Dub joined Credit Suisse First Boston in 1971 and was named a Managing Director in 1981.
-Mr. Dub received his Bachelor of Arts Degree from Princeton University in 1971.
+Anthony V. Dub became a director in 1995.
+Mr. Dub is Chairman of Indigo Capital, LLC, a financial advisory firm based in New York.
+Prior to forming Indigo Capital in 1997, he served as an officer of Credit Suisse First Boston.
+Mr. Dub joined CSFB in 1971 and was named a Managing Director in 1981.
+Mr. Dub led a number of departments during his 27 year career at CSFB including the Investment Banking Department.
+Mr. Dub is also Vice Chairman and a director of Capital IQ, Inc. CIQ is the leader in helping organizations capitalize on the synergistic integration of market intelligence, institutional knowledge, and relationships.
+Mr. Dub received a Bachelor of Arts, magna cum laude, from Princeton University.

-V. Richard Eales became a Director in 2001.
+V. Richard Eales became a director in 2001.
 Mr. Eales has over 35 years of experience in the energy, high technology and financial industries.
-He is currently a financial consultant serving energy and information technology businesses.
+He is currently retired, having been a financial consultant serving energy and information technology businesses from 1999 through 2002.
 Mr. Eales was employed by Union Pacific Resources Group Inc. from 1991 to 1999 serving as Executive Vice President from 1995 through 1999.
 Prior to 1991, Mr. Eales served in various financial capacities with Butcher & Singer and Janney Montgomery Scott, investment banking firms, as CFO of Novell, Inc., a technology company, and in the treasury department of Mobil Oil Corporation.
-Mr. Eales received a Bachelor of Chemical Engineering from Cornell University and a Masters in Business Administration from Stanford University.
+Mr. Eales received his Bachelor of Chemical Engineering from Cornell University and his Masters in Business Administration from Stanford University.